felixdorner/cascade/docs/_instructions/03-examples.md

 #### Columns & Shifts

-`.o-grid__col` elements can be supplemented with utility classes like `u-span--*` or `u-push--*` with modifiers ranging from `01` to `12`.
+`.o-grid__col` elements can be supplemented with utility classes like `.u-span--*` or `.u-push--*` with modifiers ranging from `01` to `12`.
 The modifiers represent the column-width based on overall 12 columns.
 To set widths and shifts for certain breakpoints append another modifier at the end:

 `s`: Append to adjust for small breakpoint
 `m`: Append to adjust for medium breakpoint